 We spent our entire day at the foot of these imposing bells and only left when the sun was about to set and it was time for dinner – reminiscing our college days together and catching up with each other’s lives and of course taking lots of photos.
 The only thing grander than the vistas were the memories we made together!

-Photos by Arun, John Dhanraj and Panneer
+Photos by my friends Arun, John Dhanraj and Panneer

 Getting to the Maroon Bells

 We drove from Breckenridge to Aspen via I-70 to Highway 82 through Glenwood Springs.
-It is shorter drive if you coming from Aspen and that is where we stopped for lunch before heading back.
-Another beautiful Ski town in Aspen has lots of things to do during in summer as well.
+It is a shorter drive if you coming from Aspen and that is where we stopped for lunch before heading back.
+Another beautiful Ski town in Aspen has lots of things to do during summer as well.

 We were visiting on a Friday in May and were able to drive all the way to the parking lot at the Maroon Bells Trailhead.
 Because the natural landmark is so popular, there is restricted access to the area during the popular summer and fall months.
 Autumn is an especially beautiful time to visit when the Maroon Bells are cradled by golden-hued aspen groves.
 It is a popular spot for leaf peepers and the best way to see the Maroon Bells is to take the public bus operated by the Roaring Fork Transportation Authority (RFTA) and visit mid-week when there are fewer crowds.
 The bus operates between 8 am to 5 pm from mid-June through early October.
 More information here